- Blue Grotto

 The city is a veritable open-air museum showcasing the contributions to the great architecture and art collections of the city made by the Knights of St John nearly five centuries ago.
 Tour the Grand Master’s Palace Armoury, a showcase of the opulence of the Knights of St John.
 The collection of weapons and armour dating from the 15th century ranks among the world’s greatest arms collections.
 Explore the National Museum of Archaeology, then visit the Upper Barrakka Gardens with their splendid view of the Grand Harbour.

-Enjoy lunch in the city, then free time in the afternoon to continue exploring independently.
-B, L, D
+Your tour manager will recommend a local restaurant for lunch at your own expense, followed by free time in the afternoon to continue exploring Valletta independently.
+B, D

 Day 9 Three cities

-Join a morning tour of Malta’s Three cities, Birgu, Senglea and Bormla.
+Join a morning tour of Malta’s Three cities, Birgu, Isla and Bormla.

 Overlooking the Grand Harbour opposite Valletta, the tightly-packed cities have a rich heritage and have seen a revival over the recent years.
 Founded by the Knights of St John in the 16th and 17th centuries, the churches, forts and palaces here are older than in Valletta, and this tour offers a taste of authentic life in Malta.